Waldo, Kansas City

 Waldo is a neighborhood located on the southside of Kansas City, Missouri, that has continued to maintain its own unique character, even though it was annexed by Kansas City in 1909.
-Waldo's boundaries are Gregory Boulevard on the north to 85th Street on the south, and Holmes Street on the east to State Line on the west.
+Waldo's boundaries are Gregory Boulevard on the north to 85th Street on the south, and Troost Avenue on the east to State Line on the west.

 History

 In 1841, David Waldo of Gasconade County, Missouri, was convinced by some friends to purchase land in Jackson County, Missouri.
 Waldo purchased 1000 acre that ran from what is now Gregory to 91st Street and State Line to Holmes.

-In 1860 a rail line was established between Westport and Dodson, and a main stop was located in Waldo.
+In 1860, a rail line was established between Westport and Dodson, and a main stop was located in Waldo.
 When the rail line was converted to street cars in 1907, a brick station was built at the Waldo location, and it became known as the Grand Central Station of Waldo.
 Waldo was annexed by Kansas City in 1909, which pushed the southern city limit from 49th Street to 77th Street.
 Business began to grow around the station, including Elmer Family Grocery and Milen Drygoods.
 As the growth continued, the Waldo area became a main traffic artery of south Kansas City.
 Houses on Wornall Road south to 75th Street made way for continued business expansion in the 1930s.

 The Waldo Water Tower, located near 75th and Holmes, is a local landmark and is listed in the National Register of Historic Places.
 The Alexander Majors House is another local landmark listed in the National Register of Historic Places.